zectorpt/easyproxy/README.md

 putty.exe -P 80 -X root@IP -pw PASS

 FAQ:
-My company block the port 80, how can I be free?
+Q: My company block the port 80, how can I be free?
+A: Easy!
+Change the file server/SETUP.sh on line 61.
+Change port 80 to the port that you want.
+Remember that port should be open in your company.
+Usually port 80 is open, but... if not, chose another.

+Q: How this works?
+Software is installed in my company LAPTOP?
+A: No, nothing is installed in your Laptop.
+Everything is in the external VPS.
+There are no cookies or way to trace.
+All software are running in the VPS.
+After close Easy Proxy Hatfield your PC is clean!

+Q: Where can I buy a VPS?
+A: I dont have any business related with VPS's, but there are some VPS's in the market extremely cheapests.
+For this propose I use www.firstheberg.com

 -----------------------------------------------------------------------------